guillaumemoreau/db-course/09_bigd.md

 - Data are stored on a column-basis rather than a line-basis
 - Model close to relational model ... but with a dynamic number of columns which does not have to be identical between lines
-- Data of a same column can be compressed when they /look the same/
+- Data of a same column can be compressed when they *look the same*
 - We can distinguish between:
   - column: data field, defined a (key,value) pair
   - column family: can group columns or super-columns